 Guide to Malaga users may know that I’m keen on running and get out on the seafront for a jog whenever I can.
-I was therefore irresistibly drawn to a leaflet on the CADE Malaga desk publicizing Malaga running tours.
+I was therefore irresistibly drawn to a leaflet on the CADE Malaga desk publicising Malaga running tours.
 I got in touch and a little while later found myself discovering Malaga in my trainers.

 Ideal for running tours